You may have observed that the smart TVs these days are pretty similar to the PC Monitors in terms of design and features.

 Even budget monitors are not recommended for gaming, and you should always go for monitors with low response time and high refresh rate.

-Mostly all the TV is have got 60Hz of refresh rate, but for gaming, there are dedicated monitors available that have got a refresh rate of as much as 120Hz, and that makes a considerable difference
+Mostly all the TV is have got 60Hz refresh rate, but for gaming, there are dedicated monitors available that have got a refresh rate of as much as 120Hz, and also they come with Freesync 2 technology or G-Sync technology and that makes a considerable difference

 So, Smart TV or Monitor?